huggingface/diffusers/examples/svdiff/README.md

 ```

 ## Single-Subject Generation
 "Single-Subject Generation" is a domain-tuning on a single object or concept (using 3-5 images).
+For example, you can use [dog toy images](https://github.com/huggingface/diffusers/tree/main/examples/dreambooth#dog-toy-example).

 ### Training
 According to the paper, the learning rate for SVDiff needs to be 1000 times larger than the lr used for fine-tuning.